Director Michael Powell, Emeric Pressburger

 The lighting in the film is unique, specifically the vibrant colors of the pink flowers, and later, the closeups of Sister Ruth.
 A fantastic example of this is her descent into madness during the final act as her face, maniacal, yet lovely, is heavily featured.
 Her face appears bright and hypnotic.

-Oscar Nominations: Best Art Direction-Set Direction, Color (won), Best Cinematography, Color (won)
+Oscar Nominations: 2 wins-Best Art Direction-Set Direction, Color (won), Best Cinematography, Color (won)